Strangeness in Neutron Stars: Acknowledgments

 \section{Acknowledgments}

-I acknowledge support from CEX2020-001058-M (Unidad de Excelencia ``Mar\'{\i}a de Maeztu"), PID2019-110165GB-I00 and PID2022-139427NB-I00 financed by the Spanish MCIN/ AEI/10.13039/501100011033/, from the Generalitat de Catalunya under contract 2021 SGR 171, as well as by the EU STRONG-2020 project, under the program H2020-INFRAIA-2018-1 grant agreement no. 824093, the CRC-TR 211 'Strong-interaction matter under extreme conditions'- project Nr.
+This contribution is based on an invited plenary talk at the 17th International Workshop on Meson Physics conference (Meson2023), sponsored by the European Physical Journal A. I also acknowledge support from CEX2020-001058-M (Unidad de Excelencia ``Mar\'{\i}a de Maeztu"), PID2019-110165GB-I00 and PID2022-139427NB-I00 financed by the Spanish MCIN/AEI/10.13039/501100011033/FEDER, UE, from the Generalitat de Catalunya under contract 2021 SGR 171, as well as by the EU STRONG-2020 project, under the program H2020-INFRAIA-2018-1 grant agreement no. 824093, the CRC-TR 211 'Strong-interaction matter under extreme conditions'- project Nr.
 315477589 - TRR 211.